-Merus™ Active Harmonic Filters provide a perfect solution for real-time cancellation of harmonic distortions to ensure compliance with IEEE 519, G5/4, IEC 61000 3-2, 3-4, or any other power quality standards and recommendations.
+Merus™ Active Harmonic Filters provide a perfect solution for real-time cancellation of harmonic distortions to ensure compliance with IEEE 519, G5/4, EN 50160 and also other power quality standards and recommendations.
 Providing higher productivity, reduced maintenance costs, and longer equipment lifetime.

 Merus™ Success story: Solving power quality and power factor issues in an automobile gear factory

 An automobile gear factory in China was suffering from poor power factor, harmonic currents, and overall poor power quality.
 The solar power system connected to the factory was just further aggravating these issues.
 After thorough measurements, a Merus™ HPQ solution was suggested and installed into the system.